scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 ```

 If an Autobot isn't in the `powerLevels` map,
-return an error message reporting that the host was unreachable.
+return an error message reporting
+that they were unreachable.
-Include the name` in the message for good effect.
+Include the `name` in the message for good effect.

 <div class="solution">
 ```tut:book:silent